entando-k8s/entando-k8s-operator-common/README.md

 ## org.entando.kubernetes.controller.spi.IngressingDeployable

-TBD
+This interface has to be implemented by those Deployable that contain some IngressingContainer inside their containers list.
+Its main functionality is to easily retrieve the IngressingContainer list of a Deployable.
+Read more about Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)

 ## org.entando.kubernetes.controller.spi.IngressingContainer

-TBD
+IngressingContainer is an interface representing a container that supply ingress functionalities.
+Read more about Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)

 ## org.entando.kubernetes.controller.spi.PublicIngressingDeployable

 TBD

 ## org.entando.kubernetes.controller.spi.DbAware

-This interface has to be implemented by those DeployableContainer that needs a DB to serve their functionalities.
+This interface has to be implemented by those `DeployableContainer` that needs a DB to serve their functionalities.
 It takes care of:

+- establish a connection between the implementing `DeployableContainer` and the DBMS instance identified by the environment variables supplied in the `addDatabaseConnectionVariables()` method.
+You can see an example in the [KeycloakDeployableContainer](https://github.com/entando-k8s/entando-k8s-keycloak-controller/blob/master/src/main/java/org/entando/kubernetes/controller/keycloakserver/KeycloakDeployableContainer.java)
-- creating the desired DB schema
+- create the desired DB schema
+- populate the created DB schema if a DatabasePopulator is returned by the implemented `useDatabaseSchemas()` method

+Entando supports these DBMS: `H2`, `Postgresql`, `MySQL`, `Oracle`.
+You can choose which one to use for each `DeployableContainer` implementing `DbAware` interface by specifying a `spec.dbms` property in the Kubernetes deployment file.
+You can find more info in the [Getting started](http://docs.entando.com/local-install.html#dbms)

 ## org.entando.kubernetes.controller.spi.PersistentVolumeAware